Eoghan Doyle—Director

 Julie is responsible for Creative Learning with Graffiti Theatre Company and the Activate Youth Theatre Director

-Fionn Woodhouse—Lightbulb Youth Theatre
+Thomas Dowling—Dreamtuff Youth Theatre

-Calvin Magee - M.A.D.
-Youth Theatre
+Calvin Magee - Treasurer, M.A.D.
+Youth Theatre.

 Calvin Magee is a freelance drama facilitator, specialised youth worker and youth theatre leader based in Dundalk Co.Louth.
 He has been involved with M.A.D Youth Theatre for the last 10 years, fulfilling the roles of Member, Youth Committee Chairperson, Junior Leader, Youth Theatre Leader, and has recently taken up the role of Community Liaison Officer, spearheading youth art projects in Dundalk.
 He is a graduate of Youth Theatre Ireland’s QQI Level 6 Drama Facilitation Training Course and is currently study English Literature and History in Trinity College Dublin.
 Calvin is particularly interested in using theatre as a form of peace-building and reconciliation, as well as creating pathways for underrepresented groups to get involved in theatre and the arts.